 However, the more time you spend preparing for the interview, the more confident you're going to feel.
 That confidence will be noticed, favorably, by your interviewer.
 So, follow these steps:

 If you have an interview with a new organization, or you're pitching your firm's services to a new client, start by finding out more about the interviewer's organization.

 Learn about their mission, their corporate culture, and major events in the company's history.
-You'll show the interviewer that you took the time to find out about his or her organization by bringing this information up during the interview, or by using it to ask important questions.
+You'll show the interviewer that you took the time to find out about their organization by bringing this information up during the interview, or by using it to ask important questions.

 It can also be important to research your interviewer or client as an individual.
-Find out what she's like, and about learn about any major successes that she's had recently.
+Find out what they're like, and about learn about any major successes that they've had recently.

 2. Research Questions (and Role-Play)

 You'll likely be asked some tough questions during your meeting.
 This is why it's so important to research possible questions, and to prepare good, well-rehearsed answers.

 Remember, you're probably going to be nervous during the interview: knowing the answers to the most common – or most difficult – questions will help you ensure that you don't forget to bring up something important.

 Our article on Hiring People: Questions to Ask will give you an indication of what you'll be asked during the interview process.
 It can also help to refamiliarize yourself with the job advert or job description at this stage, as it's likely that the interview will be partly structured around these.

 Many people find role-playing helpful before their interview.
 This is where you sit down with a friend or colleague who's willing to act as the interviewer.
 The two of you then go through several rounds of mock interviews, so that you're comfortable answering questions.